 Charles Stansfeld Jones (Frater Achad), Gerald Yorke, Michael Barham and Michael Staley

 Starfire Publishing Ltd., London, 2020.
 Hardcover.
 First Edition.
 Approx. 500 pages.
 Black cloth, a sewn-bound hardback, with a frontispiece, a section of colour and half-tone plates, an Index, illustrated endpapers, and a full-colour dust-jacket.
-Due for publication in April 2020, open to pre-order now.
+In stock and available now!

 “For many years, Charles Stansfeld Jones (Frater Achad) was a close colleague of Aleister Crowley in the A. A. and O.T.O., his ‘Magical Son’ and heir-apparent, involved in magical operations such as the Amalantrah Working of 1918.
 However, Jones began to develop and express his own vision of a forthcoming Aeon of Truth and Justice, as foreshadowed in the third chapter of The Book of the Law, an enigmatic text of three short chapters transmitted to Crowley in 1904 by a praeter-human Intelligence, Aiwass.
 Crowley saw the work of Jones as increasingly divergent from his own work as prophet of the Aeon of Horus, and the two men became ever more estranged.
 The distrust reached a climax when Crowley accused Jones of stealing a crate of his rare books and manuscripts.
 This accusation culminated in the ‘Release’ of 1926, a legal document dissolving all financial relationships between them.